fbpx

 Behavioral questions are focused on asking an applicant about their past experiences.
 It’s a great way to learn about how they approach their work and the traits that make them successful in a role.

-16. Describe a time you needed information from someone who wasn’t very responsive.
+16. Describe a time when you needed information from someone who wasn’t very responsive.
 How did you handle the situation?

 Why it matters: This question will give you insight into their communication and problem-solving skills.
 Not only is it important for an employee to be able to communicate and work well with others internally, but they also have to maintain good client relationships externally.